Sheisgoodness/MealPalV2/README.md

   # Overview

   The app is designed to incentivize user engagement through gamification features such as referral links, point awards, and meal plan points.

-  # Team Contributions

-  - Referral Link Generation and Point Awards: [janeAnezi] implemented the referral link generation feature and the logic for awarding points to users based on successful referrals.

-  - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

-  # Features

-  - Referral System
-    Users can generate unique referral links.
-    Points are awarded to users when someone signs up using their referral link.
-    Detailed analytics and reporting on referral activities.
-  - Point System
-    Points are awarded for various in-app actions such as completing tasks, reaching milestones, and engaging with content.
-    Points can be redeemed for rewards or used to unlock premium features.
-  - Meal Plan Points
-    Users earn points for following the meal plan provided by the app.
-    Points are awarded based on adherence to the plan, healthy eating choices, and consistency.

   # Installation